What is a tied credit contract?

-- the credit provider knows or ought reasonably to know that the A person who owes a debt. enters into the contract wholly or partly for the purposes of payment for goods or services supplied by a supplier;
+- the credit provider knows or ought reasonably to know that the debtor enters into the contract wholly or partly for the purposes of payment for goods or services supplied by a supplier;

 - at the time the contract is entered into, the credit provider is a ‘linked credit provider’ of the supplier (s 127(3) NCC).